jeremyarmijo/My_radar/README.md

 ## Introduction

-`my_radar` is a personal project that simulates air traffic control using a 2D visualization panel.
+`my_radar` is a Epitech project that simulates air traffic control using a 2D visualization panel.
 This project, part of my Epitech curriculum, helps enhance my understanding of graphical programming, simulation systems, and C programming.

 ## Features

 - Simulates aircrafts flying between points and control towers managing airspace.
 - Displays aircrafts and control towers on a 1920x1080 pixel window.
-- Handles aircraft collisions and control tower areas.
 - User interactions for toggling hitboxes and sprites visibility.

 ## Installation